| The Orchid

 upland areas and chalk downland, there are scattered

-records from across much of the UK, but none from
+records from across much of the UK.
+Most of the adults we

-adults I found in a small area on the Hills and Holes
+found were in a small area of the Hills and Holes SSSI at

 pubescence and in shape, are superficially similar to the